 According to Ziegfeld, it was Held who first suggested that he should stage a Folies Bergere-style revue in New York.
 His first Follies (1907) featured "The Anna Held Girls" without Anna, who was still touring in Miss Innocence.
 In fact, her only appearance in the Follies series would be was as a flying comet in a film used in the 1910 edition.
 But Held had done so much to enrich Ziegfeld's sense of fashion and entertainment that it is fair to say she was part of every Follies

-One disturbing tale that has found its way into several biographies involves Ziegfeld making Held abort a pregnancy in 1909.
-Held's so-called autobiography which many historians feel was posthumously revised, or perhaps entirely invented, by her embittered daughter Liane claims that Ziegfeld wanted nothing to delay Anna's starring in Miss Innocence and forced Anna to submit to a dangerous and illegal abortion.
-Liane's obsessive hatred of Ziegfeld makes this story questionable.
-Moreover, Ziegfeld was never known to be physically cruel to any woman, so such a cruel act would be a violent departure from everything we know about him.
-Since he would later embrace the opportunity to become a father, there is ample reason to dismiss this story as a fabrication.
+One disturbing tale that has found its way into several biographies involves Ziegfeld forcing Held to abort a pregnancy in 1909.
+Held's autobiography--which many historians feel was posthumously revised, or perhaps entirely invented, by her embittered daughter Liane--claims that Ziegfeld wanted nothing to delay Anna's starring in Miss Innocence and forced Anna to submit to a dangerous and illegal abortion.
+Liane's obsessive hatred of her stepfather makes this story questionable.
+Moreover, Ziegfeld was never known to be physically cruel to any woman, so such an act would be a radical departure from everything we know about him.
+Since he later embraced the opportunity to become a father, there is ample reason to dismiss this story as a fabrication.

 We do know that in 1909 Ziegfeld began a prolonged affair with the gorgeous but volatile showgirl Lilliane Lorraine.
-Held took the "sophisticated" continental approach, looking the other way when her husband indulged in discreet infidelities with chorus girls.
-But Ziegfeld made this affair a matter of public record, taking Lorraine to top restaurants, and even installing her in the Ansonia, just floors away from Anna.
-He also featured Lorraine in Follies production numbers which made the most of her beauty, distracting audiences from the young girl's lack of singing or acting talent.
+Held took the continental approach, looking the other way when her husband indulged in discreet infidelities with chorus girls.
+But Ziegfeld defied convention and made this affair a matter of public record.
+He took Lorraine to top restaurants, and even installed her in the Ansonia, just floors away from Anna.
+He also featured Lorraine in Follies production numbers which made the most of her beauty, doing what he could to distract audiences from Lillian's lack of singing or acting ability.

 Soon, all of New York society was talking about the Ziegfeld-Lorraine liason.
 At one point, Lorraine married somone else to excite Ziegfeld's jealousy, then sat by when her husband publicly trounced Ziegfeld in a restaurant.
 Incredibly, Ziegfeld's pursuit of Lorraine continued for years.
 Even to the most open-minded, such public scandal was not socially acceptable.
 After several attempts at reconciliation, Held filed for divorce in 1912, naming Lorraine as one of several co-respondents.
 Since Held and Ziegfeld had never legally wed, this filing was little more than an attempt on Held's part to preserve her sense of public dignity.